 Coronavirus: information for students

-Welcome to the hybrid winter semester 2020/21 at the European University Viadrina.
-On this page you will find all important information about studies, teaching and university life in the current situation.
+On this page you will find all corona-related information on studying, teaching and university life.
 Please check this website regularly.

 - Information for newly arriving international students